-Rescheduled fall-term examinations are administered only during the third week of spring term classes; rescheduled spring-term examinations are given during the first week of the next fall term.
+Rescheduled fall term examinations are administered only in the week before spring term classes begin; rescheduled spring term examinations are administered the week before fall term classes begin.

 A student who has received authorization for a postponed final examination will receive the symbol of Incomplete (INC) until the examination has been completed and a final grade reported.